khederyy1997/Cisco-Exercises/README.md

 These exercises focused on the OSI model.
 I configured security settings such as setting up passwords and secrets for routers and switches to enhance network security.
 ### 5 & 6.
 Exercises
 In this exercise, I have learned how the ping command works.
 I also learned how to access the MAC table on a switch and clear it.
+### 7 & 8.
+Exercises

+In this exercise, I learned about IPv4 address classification, subnets, and assigning IP addresses to a router.
+I verified the setup using the `ping` command to test connectivity between PCs on different LANs.